kavinda85346/zacbank/readme.md

 Project Structure
 -->Assets Folder:- Contains all the assets that belongs to the ZACBank.
--->Security:- Contains security policies and security configurations applied to safe guard the assets.
+-->Security:- Contains security policies and security configurations applied to safe guard the current assets added assets.

+!!!!
+Passwords allocated for devices are created on demonstration purposes.
+These passwords doesn't meat the guidelines of the password policy.